 Here are my personal favorite ciders from Slavnost Cideru 2017:

 A.K.Cider: Sweet Strong followed by Jadrnicka.
 Both naturally tasting and really delicious.
-In addition, their Medium-Sweet was my favorite cider at Slavnost Cideru 2016.
+In addition, their Medium-Sweet was my favourite cider at Slavnost Cideru 2016.

 Divoke Jablko: Demi-Sec followed by Brut.
 Brut had a light watery taste, whereas Demi-Sec tasted slightly sweeter, which rounded up the taste.
 I haven’t tried their Barrel Aged cider yet.